 Here are a bunch of guides that will help with picking the right motorcycle gear.

-The right motorcycle
+The right motorcycle for Thailand

 You can ride the Mae Hong Son Loop on any motorcycle you like – anything from a Harley-Davidson Sportster to a Yamaha R1 to a 50cc Chinese scooter.
 The roads flit between sweepers and a thousand tight twists.
 So, a bigger bike like a cruiser would make turns harder and you’ll go slower.
 A scooter is fine too, but you won’t get the most out of the actual riding experience if that’s what you’re after.
 A sportsbike would be exceptionally fun, but you’d need to be a very experienced rider to use a high capacity sportsbike on these types of roads.